danssimao/gear/README.md

 # gear
-A template for creating TypeScript libraries
+A boilerplate for creating TypeScript libraries